christophermadsen/coffeemacs/README.md

 I used to work in an Emacs configuration for UNIX based systems.
 However, these days I mostly spend my days on Windows, so this is my attempt at making my own Emacs configuration for Python and Data Science on Windows.
 Why Windows?
 You may ask.
 Well...
-Because I am too lazy to switch between systems.
+Because I am too lazy to maintain more than a single system.

 <p align="center">
     <img src="coffee-isometric-dashboard.png">